ZenithClown/self-development/Code Showcase/hackathons/techgig/Code Gladiators 2023/README.md

 ### Output Format
 Print the minimum energy level $P$ such that exactly $X$ animals can be saved or transported.
 If it is not possible to save exactly X animals, then print `-1`.

+### Code & Explanation
+Code file is available in [`forest_fire.py`](./forest_fire.py).
+Approach is simple, for each element, update `x` which gives the current number of animals that can be saved for a given energy level.
+Based on it, the output is generated.

 ## Problem 2: The Magic Wand

 You are a wizard who possesses a magical wand that can be used to change the values of an array.
 Your **wand has two powers: `Increase` and `Decrease`**.
 With each use of the wand, you can either *increase or decrease any element of the array* by `1`.